NRLParticipation/NRL-Cookbook/docs/marketing-pr/social-graphics.md

 ---

-## High complexity: visual campaign studio
+## High complexity: Visual Campaign Studio

 Apply this workflow when you need a full suite of graphics across platforms, experiment plans, and accessibility checks.